 Manxman and Islander status

 The Isle of Man Passport Office issues Isle of Man variant British passports to British citizens and British subjects.
 Whether a person has a claim to British nationality is determined by the British Nationality Act 1981.
-If you are defined as a 'Manxman' under Protocol 3, Article 6 you will have an observation placed in your passport to recognise this.

 - born, adopted, registered or naturalised in the Channel Islands or Isle of Man and you do not have a link with the UK (England, Scotland, Wales and Northern Ireland)